August 16, 2022

 With a spending capacity expected to reach an estimated $8.3 trillion by 2025, millennials are the choicest customers for brands to target.
 Here, we will explore specially created brand marketing strategies for this exciting generation.

-With such a massive spread across the globe and an incredible appetite to spend online, executing a sound millennial marketing strategy could reap benefits for your brand.
+With such a massive spread across the globe and an incredible appetite to spend online, learning how to attract millennials to your product could reap benefits for your brand.
 As a demographic that values the opinions of others, they can prove to be advocates for your brand.

 Here are seven strategies backed by insights and examples.